exactly-once/workshop/exercises-new-2022.md

 Predictable automated tests for messaging systems

-### Exercise 12
+### Exercise 12 ()

-This and couple of following exercises use automated tests for show how our system behaves in various scenarios that might happen in messaging systems.
+NOTE: This and couple of following exercises use automated tests for show how our system behaves in various scenarios that might happen in messaging systems.

 Our system has been extended with new functionality.
-After order has been placed, we can book a pyment for a given order or cancel a payment that has been already booked.
+After order has been placed, we can book a payment for a given order or cancel a payment that has already been booked.
 Let's see what happens when some of these messages get reordered:

 * Open `IntegrationTests.cs` in the `Test` project and naviage to `ChangeStatus` test
 * Use `SendInOrder` utility method to simulate scenario in which oder is placed, payment is booked and later cancelled but the `BookPayment` command in duplicated and the duplicate arrives as the last message: